Projects in Mexico

 - and strengthening STEM curriculum programs.

-Response assignments vary year after year according to partner requests, typically contributing to one of Peace Corps sectors: Community or Organizational Development, Education, Environment, or Health.
+Response assignments vary year by year according to partner requests, typically contributing to one of Peace Corps sectors: Community or Organizational Development, Education, Environment, or Health.